Courses are available for rising 6 - 12 grade students each summer. View our full list of courses.

 *Lab and transportation fees may also apply to some courses.

-Applications are available staring in January each year and will be accepted by U.S. postal service, fax, or by completing an application online.
+Applications are available staring in January each year and will be accepted by U.S. postal service, fax or online.
 Submission instructions will be provided on the application.

-Early bird discounts are available until April 30.
-Other discounts may be applied for members of the military, USC faculty, staff, students and alumni.
+Early bird discounts are available until April 17.
+No other promotional codes can be used in addition to the early bird discount unless you are a CMS alumnus.
+At the conclusion of the early bird discount, promotional codes may be applied for members of the military and USC faculty, staff, students and alumni.
 Use the appropriate promotional code when registering for a course.
 Note that only one discount can be applied per applicant, and no combined discounts are allowed.
-You must use the promotioanal code at the time of registration.
+You must use the promotional code at the time of registration or you will not be able to use the promotional code.

 We encourage applications as soon as possible starting in January each year.
-In order to maximize the experience of working with University faculty and staff, enrollment in each course is limited to 20 students, although some courses have even lower maximums.
+In order to maximize the experience of working with university faculty and staff, enrollment in each course is limited to 20 students, although some courses have even lower maximums.
 As a result, all courses are subject to fill early in the spring.
-Early bird pricing postmark deadline is April 30.
+The early bird pricing postmark deadline is April 17.
 We will continue to take applications on a rolling basis until courses fill.

-Individuals with disabilities and other special needs including special dietary requests who anticipate needing reasonable accommodations or who have questions about physical access must contact USC’s Continuing Education & Conferences at 803-777-9444 in at least 6 weeks in advance of participation in the program.
+Individuals with disabilities and other special needs including special dietary requests who anticipate needing reasonable accommodations or who have questions about physical access must contact USC’s Continuing Education and Conferences at 803-777-9444 at least six weeks in advance of participation in the program.

 Yes, a $200 non-refundable deposit will be required for each course and must be submitted along with the application.
-Checks or credit cards are be accepted, and details will be included with the application materials.
+Checks or credit cards are accepted, and details will be included with the application materials.
 The balance is due upon acceptance into each course.
 This deposit is deducted from the total course program fee.

-All applications for new or returning students must include a personal and academic information form, an official transcript or report card, test scores (if applicable), a non-refundable $200 deposit per course and choice of course(s).
+All applications for new or returning students must include personal and academic information, an official transcript or most recent report card, test scores (if applicable), a non-refundable $200 deposit per course and choice of course(s).